-We identified 109 improvement cases where, \method~KB-enhanced system passed the first test case, baseline system failed the first test case, both systems attempted the same task with identical inputs except the KB.
-Some common failure patterns identified by the \method~:
+We identified 109 improvement cases where the \method~KB-enhanced system passed the first test case, the baseline system failed the first test case, and both systems attempted the same task with identical inputs except the KB.
+Some common failure patterns identified by \method: